aws-samples/gen-ai-video-short-form-generator/README.md

 ```

 > [!IMPORTANT]
-> - It takes about 10 minutes for deployment.
+> - It takes about 10 minutes to deploy.
 > - Do not terminate the sandbox environment while running the front-end application.

 4. Run frontend app